Skip to main content

 Interview feedback dos

-Give concise, actionable feedback
+Do give concise, actionable feedback

 Your feedback is only useful if the candidate or hiring manager can act on it in the future, so make sure what you’re offering is instructive and concrete.
 Steer away from vague evaluations and try to give specific examples of when the candidate showed particular strengths and weaknesses.

 If you’re feeding back to a candidate, keep the feedback brief and tightly focused.
-After all, the document is only one company’s verdict and will be one of several factors influencing their overall jobseeking strategy.
+After all, the document is only one company’s verdict and will be one of several factors influencing their overall job seeking strategy.

-Cover the whole hiring process
+Do cover the whole hiring process

 Feedback shouldn’t just come from the hiring manager.
-To provide good-quality feedback after interview, it’s important to tap into the whole interview and recruiting process to gain a representative overview of the candidate’s performance.
+To provide good-quality feedback after an interview, it’s important to tap into the whole interview and recruiting process to gain a representative overview of the candidate’s performance.

 This is especially true when the candidate experience involves many steps, such as questionnaires, video interviews, first and second round in-person interviews and skill tests.

-Get the timing right
+Do get the timing right

 It’s important to collect feedback while the interview experience is fresh in people’s minds, but not so soon that they haven’t had time to process and are still mentally sifting through first impressions.
 24 hours after the interview is a good ‘sweet spot’ to aim for.